-Age determination is an important aspect of forensic anthropology which helps in establishing the biological profile of an individual.
-Age classifies the persons in different groups which helps in limiting the area of investigation.
+Age determination is an important aspect of forensic anthropology that helps in establishing the biological profile of an individual.
+Age classifies the persons into different groups which helps in limiting the area of investigation.

-The methods usually involved in age estimation are based on the principles of forensic anthropology and are applied on deceased.
-However, there are certain methods which can be applied to living beings too.
+The methods usually involved in age estimation are based on the principles of forensic anthropology and are applied to the deceased.
+However, there are certain methods that can be applied to living beings too.
 This article is based on the age determination of the deceased.

 Determination of Age in Humans